 - It is recommended that departments develop procedures for evaluating progress toward promotion to rank IV.
 At a minimum, departments should establish procedures for reviewing faculty members who have been in rank six years and provide them guidance on readiness or progress toward promotion.

-- Please begin your process by reviewing the Provost’s Directions for Preparing and Submitting Applications for Promotion and Tenure.
+- Please begin the process by reviewing the Provost’s Directions for Preparing and Submitting Applications for Promotion and Tenure.

 - The application form is available on the Office of the Provost website in Microsoft Word.
-There is an option in Digital Measures for creating a first rough draft of the application.
+There is an option in Interfolio for creating a first rough draft of the application.